 These are packed full of information to inspire and encourage lacemaking.
 The Gazette Editions section has details for each one.
 Article titles and authors are listed.
 Inquire about past editions prior to volume 28.
 There are limited copies available for some earlier editions.
 Post a request in Swap ‘n Shop if needed.

 Posted below are front cover images from Volume 31.
 The Gazette Editions section has details for each one.
 Send a gift to a special lacemaker!

 If you know of someone who is not a regular subscriber and would love to read more about lacemaking, consider giving a Gift!
 Packages can be mailed directly from CLG if you wish.
-This is a good bargain for a lace group library as well, build your collection!
+This is a good bargain for a lace group library as well, build your reference collection!

 Volume 30 editions are available, our 30th year in production!
 The Gazette Editions section has details for each one: Fall, Winter, Spring, Summer.
 Posted below are front cover images.